SlyPex/Reinforcment_Learning_Network_Agent/README.md

 This is a Mini-Project for our RL course in University, the objective is to get familiar with RL core concepts.

-> Ain't much but it's HONEST work.
+> Ain't much. but it's honest work.